Soares/myelin/README.md

 the DOM elements being linked and returns the attribute to sync to at event-time.
 If the attribute is omitted then a fallback function (that depends upon the selector) will be used.
-Because attribute functions depend upon the elements being synced, if the attribute is omitted or is a function then the selector _must_ be provided as a string.
+Because attribute functions depend upon the elements being synced, if the attribute is a function then the selector _must_ be provided as a string.

 The fallback function returns the "name" attribute of the elements being linked.
-To change the fallback function, see the Axon section below.
+For example, if you link create a link to an element `<input name="test">` and you don't provide an attribute, the element will be synced to the `test` attribute.

 ## Selectors